marcinrozanski/ai-upskill/stage01_rag/week1/hello_rag/README.md

-# hello-rag
+# hello rag

-Minimal Retrieval-Augmented Generation stack that fits on a CPU-only laptop (32 GB RAM).
+Minimal Retrieval Augmented Generation stack that fits on a CPU only laptop with 32 GB RAM.

 ## Stack